 For hard cheeses, loosely wrap wedges of cheese in waxed paper, plastic wrap, foil or a damp cloth to allow airflow and prevent drying.
 It is helpful to label the wrapped cheese so you know what type it is and the date you stored it.

-Shaves, shred, grates and crumbles of cheese should be stored in an air-tight container, refrigerated and used promptly for best results.
+Shaves, shreds, grates and crumbles of cheese should be stored in an air-tight container, refrigerated and used promptly for best results.
 Some types of cheeses can be frozen, although doing so may slightly alter the flavor.
 Refer to the directions on the package for specific recommendations.

 Asiago – Always store Asiago cheese in your refrigerator.
 Cheese wrapped in its original packaging can be repacked or wrapped completely with plastic wrap.
 You can also place Asiago in a container specifically designed to hold vegetables or cheeses.